coltekin/gk-treebank/docs/notes.md

 __This document is currently only an unorganized set of notes.__
 The treebank described here was the basis for firt [UD annotation guidelines](http://universaldependencies.org/tr/) for Turkish.
-Although the some parts of the annotations may have diverged from the official UD documentation.
+Although some parts of the annotations may have diverged from the official UD documentation.